 FORTIFIED Discounts- Oklahoma House Bill 1720 (Effective April 2018) establishes the FORTIFIED Home High Wind & Hail standard as the state mitigation standard and allows insurance companies to set actuarially sound rate discounts for homes that are certified to meet the FORTIFIED standard to qualify for the insurance discounts.
 It also opens the door for other building standards to qualify for insurance discounts only if the meet or exceed the standards of the FORTIFIED Home High Wind & Hail standard.

 Mitigation Programs and Other Incentives- Rhode Island Property Insurance and Weather-Related Claims Bulletin If an insurer homeowner installs specified mitigation measures, the policy must provide that upon installation and use of such mitigation measure, subject to inspection by the insurer and/or submission of satisfactory proof of installation, the hurricane deductible applicable to the policy shall be waived.

-Tax Credits and catastrophe savings accounts- Residents of South Carolina, like Alabama, can deduct some of the costs for retrofits to their home and for catastrophe savings accounts.
+Residents of South Carolina qualify for a tax credit based on the cost to mitigate their home against natural catastrophes.
+There are also incentives for opening a catastrophe savings accounts.
 Learn more from the South Carolina Department of Insurance.

 Homeowners can save up to 25% off their insurance by taking measures to mitigate their home, including by building to FORTIFIED standards.
 This South Carolina Department of Insurance Bulletin Explaining Insurance Discounts Enabling Legislation